Why Traditional Forecasting Fails in Fast Fashion and What to Do Instead?

 Key Takeaways — Plan for Trends, Not Just Transactions

-• Attribute-level AI is essential: Successful fast fashion forecasting requires understanding demand drivers like fabric, color, silhouette not just sales history.
+- Attribute-level AI is essential: Successful fast fashion forecasting requires understanding demand drivers like fabric, color, and silhouette — not just sales history.

 Ready to Rethink Your Fast Fashion Forecasting?